swharden/Python-GUI-examples/README.md

 # Python-GUI-examples
 This repository is a collection of minimal-case examples for performing common GUI-related tasks in python.
-Emphasis on linear data plotting, image processing, and audio/frequency analysis.
+Emphasis is placed on tasks involving linear data plotting, image processing, and audio/frequency analysis.

 Description | Screenshot
 ---|---